Honey bee hives in the apiary during the honey harvest season

-Honey extraction (UK)
+Honey Extraction (UK)

 A practical, step-by-step guide to checking ripeness, uncapping, extracting, filtering and bottling honey.